 Too many left behind

 But too many are still left behind.
 Nearly a billion people remain mired in extreme poverty.
 Sexual and reproductive health problems are a leading cause of death and disability for women in the developing world.
 Young people bear the highest risks of HIV infection and unintended pregnancy.
-More than a hundred million girls face the prospect of child marriage and other harmful practices, such as female genital mutilation or cutting.
+More than a hundred million girls face the prospect of child marriage and other harmful practices, such as female genital mutilation.

 Much more needs to be done to ensure a world in which all individuals can exercise their basic human rights, including those that relate to the most intimate and fundamental aspects of life.